Kokopelli-Interfaces/kokopelli-interfaces.github.io/static/markdown/hearth/hearth.md

 > The periods of new members do not have to be the same as the first member - you could record a new member with 4 times the period as the first one, and the [total period] will adjust.

-> Hearth will automatically resize new member capture periods so that all periods are synced - so if your new capture was actually 3.6 or 4.2 times the first member's period, it will round it to 4.
+> Hearth will automatically resize new member periods so that all periods are synced - so if your new capture was actually 3.6 or 4.2 times the first member's period, it will round it to 4.

 ### Transform a loop

-What you observe as Conductor is displayed in the [left window](#indicators-conductor), and is changed with the [change-observation button](#controls-change-observation).
+So you have a band now!
+You are now the conductor.
+What you observe as Conductor is displayed in the [left window](#indicators-conductor), and is changed by setting the [Change](#controls-change) to the rest position, and by pressing the [change-observation button](#controls-change-observation).

- and redo certain parts of them.
+> You can long-press the [change-observation button](#controls-change-observation) to _ascend_ and observe more of the song.
+This reflects becoming a more divine form (a King, a God, a Goddess).
+By ascending, you see much of the song of your body and your conductor flows in observation of your whole.

+The [Change](#controls-change) parameter changes what you observe as conductor.
+You will notice if you twist this all the way, you will move all the energy away from the observed song and you will only hear the new signals of the band.

 The Conductor can also transform particular voices by dynamically transform them using arbitrary functions like volume, equalization, distortion, delay.

 > The conductor does this by moving energy from A to B.